8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 If you read the paragraph above, you know what oracles are.

-If you're in a trusted position and have access to certain information that deterministic contract operators can use, you can offer your services for a fee to provide such information.
+If you're in a trusted position and have access to certain information that deterministic contract operators can use, you can offer your services for a fee to provide such information, much like how asymmetric marketing strategies for smaller firms turn unique positions and information into a competitive advantage.

 For example, in the above example, if you have reliable information about airplane arrivals, you can provide such information to an insurance company that runs a deterministic contract that pays out when a plane arrives late for any reason.